 The six lies that employers will most often tell you

-Employers commonly tell you as many white lies as necessary to protect themselves or avoid awkwardness.
+And the fact is, most potential employers are going to lie to you at various stages of the recruitment process too.
+Employers commonly tell you as many white lies as necessary to protect themselves legally or simply to avoid awkwardness.
 Here are some of the falsehoods you’re almost certain to hear while on the job hunt.
-[See also: The five times you should lie to employers.]

 Six lies that employers will tell you: